- Academy Engineering Club

-The Arabic Club meets regularly to learn about the Arabic language and culture.
-The Arabic Club goes to an Arabic restaurant once a semester to taste different Arabic foods.
+The Arabic/Chaldean Club meets regularly to learn about the Arabic language and culture.
+The Arabic/Chaldean Club goes to an Arabic restaurant once a semester to taste different Arabic foods.
 The club is open to grades 7-12 and meets Thursdays after school in Room S-221.

 BASE is a service and social organization whose main objective is to create unity within the community.
 BASE members participate in numerous service activities in the school and in the larger community.
 Each February, BASE sponsors the annual BASE Convention, an open forum where delegations from five metro area high schools come together to discuss different topics affecting the African-American community.
 BASE meets every other Tuesday after school in the Chapel.

-The Broadcasting Club is a platform for students to produce a live broadcast of the daily announcements.
+The Cub Broadcast is a platform for students to produce a live broadcast of the daily announcements.
 Students produce the broadcast and work as anchors and reporters.
 The club is open to grades 7-12 and meets every other Tuesday after school in Room 126.

 Moderator: Mr. Matt Dery

 The Cub News is U of D Jesuit's school newspaper, which comes out about once a month.
 The staff is chosen through a competitive process at the beginning of the year.
 The moderator and student editor form a staff of writers, editors, and photographers who work on the paper for the entire school year.
 All students in grades 7-12 are encouraged to participate.

 The Cub Sportscast serves to connect students, faculty and staff, alumni and parents to sporting events at U of D Jesuit.
 Student announcers attend games and provide a live broadcast.
 Click here for recent sportscasts.
 Follow us on Twitter @UofDJesuitSport!